matthewmarone/big-mac-test-server/README.md

 ### `npm test`

-Launches a test server and runs all tests located in the servers test folder.
+Launches a test server and runs all tests.